 COJ Capital Project Funding: $86.5 million

-Duval County opened its current courthouse on East Bay Street over 50 years ago, in a time before consolidation and when the entire county's population was just over 450,000.
-It is only the fourth courthouse in the county's 175-year history.
+Duval County opened its previous courthouse on East Bay Street over 50 years ago, in a time before consolidation and when the entire county's population was just over 450,000.
+It was only the fourth courthouse in the county's 175-year history.

 In 2000, when the Better Jacksonville Plan passed, Duval County's population had swelled to over three-quarters of a million people.
 A county's judicial requirements directly correspond to its population, so while the number of people using the courthouse had grown significantly, the facility itself had not.

-The original Better Jacksonville Plan work program earmarked $190 million for the courthouse project.
-That figure was increased by $21 million through funding from the BJP Vertical Contingency line item in the work program.
+The original Better Jacksonville Plan work program earmarked $190 million for a courthouse project.
+That figure increased by $21 million through funding from the BJP Vertical Contingency line item in the original work program.
+The increase was needed because the plan for the "courthouse project" changed significantly between the time the Plan's budgets were created for the referendum to the time voters approved the Plan.

 COURTHOUSE ARCHITECTURAL REVIEW COMMITTEE:

 The CARC and its membership were established in Section 5 of Ordinance 2004-1339 and has been carried forward in the new courthouse legislation, 2007-401.
-The list below contains the persons currently holding the member positions named in the ordinance.
+The CARC was dissolved following the opening of the new facility.

 11-16-07 CARC PowerPoint Presentation